LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

    a plain Prolog built-in (or foreign) predicate, or to a Prolog module predicate with the same arguments.
-Care should be taken when developing applications with this flag turned on as changing and reloading a file may render static binding optimizations invalid for code defining in other loaded files.
+Care should be taken when developing applications with this flag turned on as changing and reloading a file may render :term:`static binding` optimizations invalid for code defining in other loaded files.
 Turning on this flag automatically turns off the ``debug`` flag.

 ``source_data(Option)``
    Defines how much information is retained when compiling a source